ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelGuestAccess.rst

 .. option:: --port PORT|*

    Remote port that was allowed to connect to
-   If any user was allowed, use '--port *' (you might need to escape '*' from your shell)
+   If any port was allowed, use '--port *' (you might need to escape '*' from your shell)

 .. option:: --protocol PROTO

-   Specify that a special protocol was allowed for this HOST:PORT tuple, note that you must not specify --user in that case.
-However, for this protocol to be usable under a given remote user, access to the USER@HOST:PORT tuple must also be allowed.
+   Specify that a special protocol allowance should be removed from this HOST:PORT tuple, note that you must not specify --user in that case.
    PROTO must be one of:
    scpupload    allow SCP upload, you--bastion-->server scpdownload  allow SCP download, you<--bastion--server